 I also found various case reports stemming from emergency room visits, which I'll list below in the side effects section.
-At this time, I'm forced to conclude that kratom appears to have little published, peer reviewed clinical trials involving people.
+At this time, I'm forced to conclude that kratom appears to have little published, peer-reviewed clinical trials involving people.

 Kratom For Opioid Withdrawal

-Because kratom contains mitragynine, an opioid-like compound, it's become popular with some people trying to curb addition to opioid drugs such as oxycodone and fentanyl among others.
+Because kratom contains mitragynine, an opioid-like compound, it's become popular with some people trying to curb addiction to opioid drugs such as oxycodone and fentanyl among others.
 Does it work?
 In theory, molecules that look like opioids might attach to opioid receptors; this might help with withdrawal.

 It sounds plausible however according to an FDA press release dated November 14 2017, “There is no reliable evidence to support the use of kratom as a treatment for opioid use disorder.”